loglabs/mltrace/README.md

 ![PyPI](https://img.shields.io/pypi/v/mltrace)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This tool tracks data flow through various components in ML pipelines and contains a UI and API to show a trace of steps in an ML pipeline that produces an output.
-It consists of an ORM-backed database, helper functions for users to perform logging in their pipelines, and a UI for users to view metadata and trace outputs.
+`mltrace` tracks data flow through various components in ML pipelines and contains a UI and API to show a trace of steps in an ML pipeline that produces an output.
+It offers the following:

+- coarse-grained lineage and tracing
+- Python API to log versions of data and pipeline components
+- database to store information about component runs
+- UI to show the trace of steps in a pipeline taken to produce an output

-The prototype is very lofi, but this `README` contains instructions on how to run the prototype on your machine.
+`mltrace` is designed specifically for Agile or multidisciplinary teams collaborating on machine learning or complex data pipelines.
+The prototype is very lofi, but this `README` contains instructions on how to run the prototype on your machine **if you are interested in developing.** For general usage instructions, please see the [official documentation](https://mltrace.readthedocs.io/en/latest/).

 ![screenshot](./res/home.png)